Creating Consistent Website Layouts using Express and Contentstack

-Many websites have a common layout that provides a consistent user interface as users navigate from one page to another.
+Many websites have a standard layout that provides a consistent user interface for users when they navigate from one page to another.
 This layout usually includes elements such as the site header, navigation, and footer.

-This leads to a common notion, especially with ones who have worked with traditional content management systems, that everything appearing on a page is required to be fetched from an entry, with references to common UI elements.
+This leads to a common notion, especially with those who have worked with traditional content management systems, that everything appearing on a page should be fetched from an entry, with references to common UI elements.

 In this document, we'll discuss how we can create a consistent website layout using Express and Contentstack.